 Hot air ballon decorations are adorable and they embody the spirit of dreaming big.
 It is hard to even imagine what it must have been like for the first person jumping in a hot air balloon and actually taking flight.
 However, you know it must have taken vision, courage, and self-belief.
 For hot air balloons, the sky is the limit!
 Part of my path into adulthood has been realizing that I can dream bigger and that I should do so.
 I hope to teach my children to dream big and chase after their dreams.
-I know they can achieve what they set their minds to doing.
 These hot air balloon decorations are the perfect fun craft to do as you chat with your child about their dreams.
 Here is how you can make hot air balloon decorations in just a few easy steps.
 They create an uplifting magical atmosphere and can be used as room decor or unique party adornments.

 Hot air balloons make an enchanting theme for decorations that have the power to elevate, inspire, and delight.
 But there’s more to hot air balloon decorations than meets the eye.
 In this article, we will cover a bit on their rich history and symbolic meaning.
 On the note of dreaming big- you have to check out the Dream Big Podcast!
 Eight-year-old Eva is a real star and she interviews amazing people who do what they love and live their dreams each and every day, like astronaut Chris Hadfield!

 Hot Air Balloon Craft Tutorial And A Sky Is The Limit Printable

 Craft Supplies For Hot Air Balloon Decorations: